rouzwelt/sushi-router/README.md

 # SushiSwap Router Standalone

+This is standalone fork of sushiswap router lib v0.0.13 with option of block number and memoize for data fetching

+- All of the source code and dependencies of this library has been bundled into a single file, but only source code typings are available.
-This is standalone fork of sushiswap router lib v0.0.13 with option of block number and memoize for data fetching requires `viem` lib v1.6.0 as the JSON-RPC handler, although it is bundled its typings are not available, so if you need its typings to be available, install it as a dev dependency in your project.
+- Requires `viem` lib v1.6.0 as the JSON-RPC handler which is bundled, but its typings are not available, so if you need its typings to be available, install it as a dev dependency in your project.

 insall:
 ```sh